celonis/content-cli/DOCUMENTATION.md

 With this command you can retrieve a list of all packages across flavors within a team.
 The command takes your permissions into consideration and only lists the packages you have access to.
+To list only packages of certain flavors you can use the `--flavors` option and pass a list of flavors.

 -   It is also possible to download packages in JSON format by adding '--json' option.
 -   When the JSON format option is used, it is also possible to include package dependencies by adding '--withDependencies' flag.